 Fertility & Pregnancy

-The process by which a woman conceives multiple babies simultaneously is known as multiple pregnancy.
+The process by which a woman conceives multiple babies simultaneously is known as multiple pregnancies.
 In terms of biology, a fusion of multiple eggs with a sperm cell leading to the development of multiple embryos is known as multiple pregnancies.

 What are the different types of multiple pregnancies?

 Multiple pregnancies can result in the formation of: